apache/iceberg/docs/versioned/community/contributing.md

 ---
-title: "Join"
+title: "Contribute"
-weight: 100
+weight: 400
-bookUrlFromBaseURL: /../../community
+bookUrlFromBaseURL: /../../contribute
 ---
 <!--
  - Licensed to the Apache Software Foundation (ASF) under one or more